mflaxman/blind-xpub/README.md

 ## Intro
 Bitcoin's multisig security model is a breakthrough in human ability to self-custody value.
 By comparison, it is impossible to `3-of-5` your gold.
-Multisig adoption has the power to reduce hacks/theft/loss in the bitcoin space by allowing users to make 1 (or more) catastrophic mistakes in their custody without putting funds at risk.
+Multisig adoption has the power to reduce hacks/theft/loss in the bitcoin space by allowing users 1 (or more) catastrophic errors in their custody without putting any funds at risk.

 However, multisig adoption currently suffer from a big problem: protecting your fund with `m-of-n` (i.e. `2-of-3`) seeds under current best practices means that there are now `n` locations where your privacy could be at risk.
-While [Shamir's Secret Sharing Scheme is strictly inferior from a security perspective](https://btcguide.github.io/why-multisig-advanced#shamirs-secret-sharing-scheme), it does have the benefit that if someone gains access to `<m` shamir shares they learn *nothing* about what it protects.
+While [Shamir's Secret Sharing Scheme is strictly inferior from a security perspective](https://btcguide.github.io/why-multisig-advanced#shamirs-secret-sharing-scheme), it does have the benefit that if someone gains access to `<m` shamir shares they learn *nothing* about what those Shamir Shares protect.

 ### Privacy Leakage

-Standard/default BIP32 paths make it so that if a bad actor gets unauthorized access to a BIP39 seed phrase, they could learn about what funds it protects and how (by scanning the blockchain for spent pubkeys in redeem scripts).
+Standard/default BIP32 paths make it so that if a bad actor gets unauthorized access to a BIP39 seed phrase, they could scan the blockchain for spent pubkeys in redeem scripts to learn about what funds that seed protects and how many other seeds are needed for access.
 For example, they might learn the following:
-* The stolen seed phrase was party to a massive transaction yesterday that (likely) had a large change ouput.
+* The stolen seed phrase was party to a massive bitcoin transaction yesterday.
 (Note that this is the case even if this seed phrase did not produce a signature in the transaction and was just sitting in cold storage).
+* The transaction appears to have had a large change output sent back to itself, so this seed phrase is likely still actively being used to protect (at least) that much bitcoin.
-* The transaction was a `2-of-3` and likely had large change output sent back to itself, so only 1 more seed phrase (along with the output descriptors) is needed to spend funds.
+* The transaction was a `2-of-3` of type `p2wsh`, so only 1 more seed phrase (along with the corresponding output descriptors) is needed to spend funds.
 * This wallet engages in similiar transactions each Friday at ~4pm local time.

 Even if the direct outcome of this privacy leak isn't used to rob someone, this information can be used in other nefarious ways: